typoworx-de/yaml_browser/README.md

 ~~Currently supports TYPO3 9.5 LTS.~~

-Added TYPO3 8.x LTS support (by info@typoworx.com).
+Added TYPO3 8.x LTS support (by info@typoworx.com) in Branch develop-gkn (for composer use version-string "dev-master").

 This patched version scan's for all yaml-files inside ```/typo3conf/*/**``` (inside Extensions)